kemcclen/ThoughtsWithFriends/README.md

 Contributions to ComCore are welcome!
 If you have any improvements, bug fixes, or new features to add, feel free to submit a pull request.

-To contribute to ComCore, please follow these steps:
+To contribute to Thoughts With Friends, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.